Minas Gerais: Demographics

-According to the IBGE of 2008, there were 19,765,000 people residing in the state.
+According to the 2022 census, there were 20,539,989 people residing in the state.
 The population density was 35.02 PD/km2.
 Urbanization: 85% (2006); Population growth: 1.4% (1991–2000); Houses: 5,741,000 (2006).

-The last PNAD (National Research for Sample of Domiciles) census revealed the following numbers: 9,091,000 White people (46%), 8,927,000 Brown (Multiracial) people (45%), 1,802,000 Black people (9%), 40,000 Asian people (0.2%), 37,000 Amerindian people (0.2%).
+The last PNAD (National Research for Sample of Domiciles) census revealed the following numbers: 9,605,151 Brown (Multiracial) people (46.8%), 8,437,697 White people (41.1%), 2,432,877 Black people (11.8%), 31,885 Amerindian people (0.2%), 31,681 Asian people (0.2%).

 Ethnic groups found in Minas Gerais include: Amerindians, Portuguese, Africans, Italians, Germans and Lebanese.

 The ethnic composition of the population varies from town to town.
 For example, in Córrego do Bom Jesus, a small town located in the extreme south of Minas Gerais, White people make up 98.7% of the population.
 The South of Minas Gerais is both the most European and the most densely populated part of the state.
 On the other hand, in Setubinha, located in the northeast part of the state, 71.8% are mixed-race and 14.7% Black.
 It is historically explainable: southern Minas Gerais, in the border with São Paulo, received larger numbers of Portuguese farmers in colonial times.
 In the late 19th century, Italian immigrants also arrived.
 The north region, close to Bahia, was a place to the arrival of many African slaves since the 18th century.
 The central part of the state, where the capital Belo Horizonte is, has a more balanced ratio between White, Black and mixed people.

 The population of Minas Gerais is the result of an intense mixture of peoples, particularly between Black Africans and Portuguese.
 In colonial Minas Gerais, the population was divided in five different categories: Whites, mostly Portuguese; Africans, who often did not have a surname and were usually known for their region of origin (for example Francisca Benguela would refer to Benguela); Crioulos (Black people born in Brazil, usually to both African parents); Mulattoes (people of mixed Black and White ancestry, usually born to a Black mother and a Portuguese father) and Cabras (people of mixed ancestry, usually with high degree of Amerindian admixture).
 Black people and "Mulattoes" predominated in the population after the beginning of the colonization.
 By the 19th century, however, whites were already the largest single group in the Minas Gerais population.
 Taking the population as a whole (all groups included), European genes account for the majority of the Minas Gerais genetic heritage, which has been explained on the basis of the extremely high mortality rates of the enslaved African population and lower reproductive rate of African slaves (the vast majority of them were males, among other reasons for their lower reproductive success).
 The Amerindian population was hit hard by the diseases brought by the European colonists and they did not have much of an impact either, especially in Minas Gerais, where European presence and colonization was massive.